 - Uses inexpensive off the shelf ATX desktop supply.
-Works with 24 pin ATX connectors. - Enables operating system to perform controlled shutdown and reboots to minimize disk file corruption. - You can program the Mini ATX PSU-COOL so that it will automatically reboot after a power failure if it was previously turned on. - Back powers the Raspberry Pi with dedicated 5 VDC line. - Compatible with common 40mm X 40mm fans with 4.2mm diameter mounting holes on 32mm centers. - PCB is 1oz copper with ENIG finish. - Uses high quality Samtec and Molex connectors. - Conforms to the Raspberry Pi Foundation's HAT footprint. - 40 Pin GPIO stacking header allows use of other HAT conforming boards. - Supports 5VDC fan for cooling the Raspberry Pi - I2C signals brought out so you can plug in external modules such as a real time clock - Comes as a DYI kit to keep costs low.
+Works with 20 and 24 pin ATX connectors. - Enables operating system to perform controlled shutdown and reboots to minimize disk file corruption. - You can program the Mini ATX PSU-COOL so that it will automatically reboot after a power failure if it was previously turned on. - Back powers the Raspberry Pi with dedicated 5 VDC line. - Screw terminals (J5) break out +12 VDC and +5 VDC for user projects.
+The screw terminals are rated for 3.0 amps - Compatible with common 40mm X 40mm 5 VDC fans with 4.2mm diameter mounting holes on 32mm centers. - PCB is 1oz copper with ENIG finish. - Uses high quality Molex connector. - Conforms to the Raspberry Pi Foundation's HAT footprint. - I2C signals brought out so you can plug in external modules such as a real time clock - Comes as a DYI kit to keep costs low.